Sun Mechanical Systems

 A clean, tuned-up HVAC system operates more smoothly, distributes air more evenly, and uses less energy.
 This not only improves comfort and indoor air quality, but it also helps reduce the strain on your system, lowering the risk of unexpected repairs.

-Key Areas to Address During Spring HVAC Cleaning1.
-Air Filter Replacement
+Key Areas to Address During Spring HVAC Cleaning

 One of the simplest yet most important steps is replacing your system’s air filters.
 Dirty filters restrict airflow, making your system work harder to maintain temperatures.
 This increases energy consumption and decreases indoor air quality.
 In high-traffic commercial buildings, filters should be checked and replaced regularly—at least every 1–3 months.